 Would the world be better off without humans?

-My 2017 Cultural Ecology course speculated on questions about the future of life in the Anthropocene.
+In Cultural Ecology 2017, we speculated on questions about the future of life in the Anthropocene.
 One interesting question: Would the world be better off without humans?
+We posed this question primarily from reading a section of Anna Tsing in The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins.

 Peasant Forests: Would the World be Better Off Without Humans?